infinum/eightshift-docs/website/blog/2024-08-20-introducing-fe-libs-tailwind.md

 The project setup script was also upgraded, and it now offers a choice between standard and the Tailwind setup.
 If you choose the *simple* setup, it installs FE Libs Tailwind.

+To make development easier, please refer to our [Editor setup](https://eightshift.com/docs/tailwind/getting-started#editor-setup) documentation.
+It will guide you through the process of setting up the editor for the project.

 ## Project structure

 The project structure is quite similar to the standard Eightshift setup, but there are a few things to take note of.